-A short sale can be a time when your emotions are running high.
+Emotions can run high during a short sale.
 However, you do not want to let your emotions get the best of you because they could jeopardize your chances of getting your short sale approved.
-Here are five things you should not say in a short sale hardship letter.
+Here are five things you shouldn't say in a short sale hardship letter.

 You are attempting to negotiate a short sale because you cannot afford your mortgage.
 If you give the lender a reason to believe that this hardship is only temporary, they are not likely to approve your short sale.
 Do not say that you are hopeful that your financial condition will improve soon.